DDVVPP/DevToday/README.md

     -  Profile and logout / sign in
   - Notifications
     - Continuous scroll, ordering, mark all as read
+    - Clicking on each type of notification should navigate user to corresponding content
   - CmdK search
 - Post, Meetup, Group Detail Pages
   - Interactive google api map